maxgronlund/heimdallr/README.md

 # Heimdallr
 [read about the name on wikipedia](https://en.wikipedia.org/wiki/Heimdallr "Heimdallr")

-User authorization for Phoenix.
+User authorization and social integration framework for Phoenix.
-I real need a lot of fearures so why not make it a collaborative project

 ---
 ### Roadmap